Steve Mould: Career

-Between 2008 and 2010, Mould performed three geeky sketch shows at the Edinburgh Festival Fringe with Gemma Arrowsmith.
-Since 2011, Steve has performed live science comedy as part of the comedic trio Festival of the Spoken Nerd, with mathematician Matt Parker and physicist songstress Helen Arney.
+Between 2008 and 2010, Mould performed three sketch shows at the Edinburgh Festival Fringe with Gemma Arrowsmith.
+Since 2011, Steve has performed live science comedy as part of the comedic trio Festival of the Spoken Nerd, with mathematician Matt Parker and physicist singer Helen Arney.
 Festival of the Spoken Nerd has performed at theatres as well as science and arts festivals.
+The two main belt asteroids 314159 Mattparker and 628318 Stevemould have been named after Parker and Mould, respectively, recognising their enthusiasm regarding the mathematical constants pi and tau, including their challenges involving calculations of the constants by hand.

+In 2011 Mould and Parker together started MathsGear.co.uk, a website aimed at selling stuff they prepare for their mathematics shows.
+Mould's motive for starting the website was the constant inquiry from people to buy the stuff used in their shows.

 Personal life

 Mould lives in London with his wife Lianne, who is a linguist, and their children.